HayHazel/PEMT-CoSim-Test/README.md

 ## 2. Installation
 PEMT-CoSim runs natively on Linux.
 However, for better deployment of this project,  it is suggested to run this project in a docker container.
 Therefore, PEMT-CoSim can also run in Windows and MacOS via docker.
-In addition, the PEMT-CoSim integrated with Fabric blockchain cannot run in a Docker container, for the detailed instructions, please refer to the document in the demo-PET-bc folder.
+In addition, the PEMT-CoSim integrated with Fabric blockchain cannot run in a Docker container, for the detailed instructions, please refer to the document in the demo-PET-BC folder.

 ### 2.1 Installation via Docker
 Before the installation, the [Docker or Docker Desktop](https://www.docker.com/products/docker-desktop), and [Git](https://git-scm.com/) should be installed.